 Defended Ordinary Divorce

-Ordinary Divorces can be defended for a number of reasons.
-There may be a dispute about residence/contact regarding children, the other person may not accept the grounds of the divorce or the other person may want to make a financial claim.
+Ordinary Divorces can be defended for a few different reasons.
+There could be a dispute about residence/contact regarding children, the other person may not accept the grounds of the divorce or the other person may want to make a financial claim.
 If the divorce is defended then this engages court procedure with various dates assigned.
 If matters are not subsequently agreed then you may, in due course, have to attend court.